 So you’ve got heel pain and you’ve gone to Dr Google to find out why your heel is sore and the term ‘plantar fasciitis’ has flashed passed your eyes a million times.
 You’ve decided to investigate further and see what ‘plantar fasciitis’ is.
 You’re now convinced that is your diagnosis.
 And why shouldn’t you be! […]

 It’s that time of year!
 AFL (Aussie Rules Football) will be gearing back up over the next few months.
 At the time of writing this it’s January 2019 and most teams will be starting or resuming their preseason.
 Therefore, it’s important to consider everything you should be doing to best prepare yourself for the season […]

 We are crazy excited to become the Boosters!
 Our rebrand formally took place on 1 January.
-As much as we have loved being Team Boost Health Collective, it’s time for a change.
-Our team is expanding to include an Exercise Physiologist and Pilates instructor so we needed a name that was more reflective of our […]
+As much as we have loved being Team NSTT, it’s time for a change.
+Our team is expanding to include an Exercise Physiologist and Pilates instructor so we needed a name that was more reflective of our multi-disciplinary approach […]

 Have you ever woken up with agonising tooth pain?
 You hastily book an appointment with your dentist, fearing a cavity, or worse… a root canal problem, only to be told there is nothing wrong with your tooth and that you must be imagining the pain?